nishakm/puns/README.md

 You have forked the Open Source project you want to contribute to on GitHub.
 Now what?

 Note: all the links below can be copied from the GitHub page of the repo using the top right green button that says `Clone or download`.
 Make sure it says `Clone with SSH`.
-If you haven't set up your SSH Keypair using the instructions above, you can still use `Close with HTTPS`.
+If you haven't set up your SSH Keypair using the instructions above, you can still use `Clone with HTTPS`.
 You'll end up entering your username and password a lot though.

 The original project which you have forked from is called `upstream`.